Tyrving/chess/README.md

 This does not include a computer to play chess against, this is just a game.

-Steal my code please, then I dont be the only one bullied for my garbage
+Steal my code please, then I won't be the only one bullied for my garbage